mrkjse/airflow2/README.md

 ### monthly_upload_datawarehouse_transactions

-This DAG uploads the enriched dataset from Google Cloud Storage into the Google Bigquery datawarehouse.
+This DAG uploads the enriched dataset from **Google Cloud Storage** into the **Google Bigquery** data warehouse.

 ![DAG 3](images/monthly_restate_1.png)
 ![DAG 3](images/monthly_restate_2.png)

-We assume the enrichment process will get the data from GCS, add merchant details, and upload it back into GCS.
+We assume the *enrichment process* will get the data from GCS, add merchant details, and upload it back into GCS.
 Therefore, we consider the data *enriched* after end of the month, whatever the state of the data is.

 Once the enrichment process is over, the DAG will check for the existence of the files in the GCS directory where *enriched* datasets is.